halfaya/icfp2020/opera/libretto.md

 **D**\
 Surely the termination checker passes.\
-I understand the importance of space!\
+I understand the importance of space!
-Have we arrived?

 ### Choral pre-coda